AguaClara/String-Digester/Report3.md

 ### Trickling Filters
 The filter media in a conventional trickling filter is usually a material such as rocks, gravel, shredded PVC bottles, or special pre-formed plastic filter media.
 Because all these materials are not regularly shaped and wastewater is not distributed exactly equally across the top of the media, the water follows the paths of least resistance and thus preferential flow occurs.
 Thus, there is wasted space in the filter that remains dry and unused.
 This leads to a less efficient treatment of organic matter than if all of the space in the filter were utilized.
 One suggestion from the author is specially manufactured plastic media, like corrugated plastic sheets or even hollow plastic cylinders, to optimize surface area for biofilm formation & allow for free movement of air [(Spuhler 2018).](https://www.sswm.info/node/8215)

-There is significant documentation of problems plant operators experience when dealing with trickling filters.
+In addition to non-homogenous distribution of wastewater throughout the filter, there is significant documentation of other problems plant operators experience when dealing with trickling filters.
 One major problem is clogging and ponding occurring within the filter media due to high biomass sloughing rate.
 In the context of a trickling filter, sloughing refers to when a layer of the microbial growth loses the ability to stay attached and is shed from the filter media and washed away by water flow.
 If the layer of biofilm is not maintained at a desired thickness, treatment performance will decrease.
-Clogging results in a decreased efficiency of treatment and if it is not address the quality of the effluent will suffer.
+Clogging results in a decreased efficiency of treatment and if it is not addressed, the quality of the effluent will suffer.
 Current solutions include flashing with low doses of chlorine to remove deposited solids and kill excess biomass or periodic flooding [(Ali et al. 2017)](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf).
 The team aims avoid the problem altogether by using strings and not having a media that can clog up.
 It is still an important factor to consider in the design because any small slots or holes that the wastewater travels through in the system will likely clog up with biofilm growth.

-Ali et al. states that the most common problem in trickling filters is uncontrolled sloughing, which is often caused by uneven hydraulic loading rates.
-This can be particularly problematic after storm events when flooding results in very high hydraulic loading.
-It can also be caused by clogging of the distribution arm and uneven distribution of the influent [(Ali et al. 2017).](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf) There is potential for the development of a much-improved distribution system that could help to alleviate this problem.

-Proper distribution of wastewater onto the filter media is crucial for optimizing efficiency of treatment.
-The most common method of distribution is rotating distributors.
-Rotating distributors require moving parts that require can more maintenance and may be a burden in a plant to operators.
+Ali and co-authors state that the aforementioned sloughing and clogging is often caused by uneven hydraulic loading rates (HLR).
+Uneven HLR is caused by clogging of the distribution arm and an uneven distribution of influent.
+Therefore, proper distribution of wastewater onto the filter media is crucial for optimizing efficiency of treatment.
+The most common method of influent distribution is rotating distributors.
+Rotating distributors consist of moving parts that require more maintenance and may be a burden in a plant to operators.
 Additionally, this system will not serve the string-focused design.

 The less common method of distribution, the fixed distribution system, utilizes lateral and main distribution pipes, which are placed just above the medium and spaced to give uniform distribution of water.
 The pipes generally have nozzles with a circular hole and a deflector.
 This method is commonly used with intermittent dosing, meaning flow from the system varies; it starts at a maximum and lowers as the tank empties.
 Currently, fixed distribution systems are mostly used in deep filter and biotowers (i.e. very tall filters).
 Since this method is non-rotating, it may be more applicable for the proposed use of a string media.

-Unfortunately, these systems are also prone to clogging or blockage issues and similarly challenged by inconsistency of hydraulic load on the surface of the trickling filter.
-This is another area where there is huge potential for the team to increase the productivity of trickling filters. [(Sperling 2007).](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402123.pdf)
+However, both the fixed and rotating distribution systems have an inconsistent hydraulic load of the influent [(Sperling 2007)](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402123.pdf).
+Therefore, the distribution system is another area where there is huge potential for the team to increase the productivity of trickling filters.

-Trickling filters have a relatively low residence time, which the team should plan to maintain in future designs.
+Although there are multiple problems with trickling filters, one main advantage of trickling filters is that they have a relatively low residence time.
+This is a consideration which the team should plan to maintain in future designs.
 Hinton and Stensel measured residence time per unit length of between 30 and 40 sec/m with dye tests.
 Their predicted residence times, calculated from laminar flow theory, were closer to about 15 sec/m.
 The authors attributed this discretion to "dye sorption and desorption by the biofilm."
-In either case, the residence time for a 5 meter deep trickling filter would be well under 5 minutes. [(Hinton and Stensel 1991).](https://ac.els-cdn.com/0043135491901179/1-s2.0-0043135491901179-main.pdf?_tid=e8d2db22-8e0f-4d3c-a421-352ef74e6f5e&acdnat=1540500088_4808114af12660c061fbd139ac0fbd33)
+In either case, the residence time for a 5 meter deep trickling filter would be well under 5 minutes [(Hinton and Stensel 1991)](https://ac.els-cdn.com/0043135491901179/1-s2.0-0043135491901179-main.pdf?_tid=e8d2db22-8e0f-4d3c-a421-352ef74e6f5e&acdnat=1540500088_4808114af12660c061fbd139ac0fbd33).
+This short treatment time makes trickling filters an appealing wastewater treatment option if problems such as uneven HLR and clogging can be minimized.

 ###Trickling Filter Alternatives
 Downward Hanging Sponge (DHS) Reactors are another form of treating wastewater.
 They have a similar mechanism as trickling filters.
 Water is distributed onto sponges and water trickles down through and on the sponges due to gravity.
 Biofilm grows within and on the sponge and removes organic nutrients from the wastewater as it trickles down.
 Onodera and co-authors found the advantages of DHS include: high biomass concentration, high sludge residence time, low hydraulic retention time, small footprint.
 There are six generations of the DHS reactor.
 The different generations are different sizes and geometries of sponges including sponge cubes, curtain long triangular sponge strips on a plastic sheet, sponge packing unit in net-like plastic, and the most recent generation: a rigid sponge from a mix of polyurethane and epoxy resin.
-Polyurethane was shown to support microorganism growth.
+Polyurethane was shown to support microorganism growth and retain water [(Onodera 2013)](https://www.ncbi.nlm.nih.gov/pubmed/24291312).
+In addition, the high porosity of the sponge enhances diffusion of air into the wastewater, and maintains an dissolved oxygen at level higher than necessary for aerobes.
+This way, no extra aeration is necessary for the system compared to traditional aerobic treatment systems [(M. Tandukar et al., 2005)](https://www.ncbi.nlm.nih.gov/pubmed/16180445).

 DHS reactors are an appealing alternative to traditional trickling filters as they overcome some problems.
 One problem DHS overcomes is a low sludge residence time.
 This is because micro-organisms can grow both inside and on the surface of the sponge.
 This also optimizes the space.
-The DHS was also shown to have lower excess sludge and longer hydraulic retention time (HRT) than the traditional trickling filter.
-The longer HRT leads to more organic nutrient removal.
+The DHS was also shown to have lower excess sludge than the traditional trickling filter.
 Onodera and co-authors showed that DHS reactors are a viable secondary treatment post USAB and that sponges have much potential in treating wastewater [(Onodera 2013)](https://www.ncbi.nlm.nih.gov/pubmed/24291312).

 [Some similiar problems with first draft: Some literature were usually provided at the end of the paragraph.
 Also, you need more logical transitions to make this part more readable.
 Some paragraphs are disjointed. ]